taanya-d/Festive-Campaign-Analysis/README.md

 limit 1;

-2.What is the average order amount during Diwali sales?
+2. What is the average order amount during Diwali sales?

 SELECT AVG(amount) AS average_order_amount
 FROM diwali_sales_data;

-3.Which occupation group made the highest number of purchases during Diwali?
+3. Which occupation group made the highest number of purchases during Diwali?

 SELECT Occupation, count(*) As highest_no_purchase FROM diwali_sales_data